ukoethe/ilastik-build/Readme.md

 ### Create an .exe Installer:

 * Open `ilastik.sln`, and build the project `PACKAGE`.
-The installer will be named something like `ilastik-0.6.a-win64.exe` in the same directory.
+The installer will be named something like `ilastik-0.6.a-win64.exe` in the directory where `ilsatik.sln` resides.

 ### Use the Pixel Classification Workflow: